Running our business honestly and transparently.

 As one of the biggest companies in our sector, we aim to make our industry work better for everyone.
 That starts with us building trust with our customers, investors and shareholders by running our business honestly and transparently.

 We have chosen to accept the risks inherent in our four core business lines and our risk committee oversees all aspects of risk management in the Group.

 We continue to implement the requirements of our human rights policy across the business.
 We have also taken steps, as required by the UK Modern Slavery Act, to ensure slavery and human trafficking are not taking place in our business or our supply chain.

 We engaged suppliers to understand their risk of modern slavery and provided training to our purchasing function on this topic.

-As a business that’s been around for 320 years we have learnt to listen hard to our stakeholders, working with them to tackle the big challenges and identify risks and opportunities.
+As a business that’s been around for over 320 years we have learnt to listen hard to our stakeholders, working with them to tackle the big challenges and identify risks and opportunities.

 We work hard to make sure our supply chain is responsible and sustainable.
 We do thorough checks of suppliers before we begin working with them, and ask that they sign our Supplier Code of Behaviour.

 We continue to engage them around sustainability issues over time.
 We also help influence our suppliers to act now around the big issues like climate change.